Posted in | News | Biosensors

 The Current Study

 The 3D plasmonic hexaplex (3D-PHP) sensor was fabricated using a one-step direct gold reduction method.
-Gold chloride hydrate (HAuCl₄) was mixed with ascorbic acid (AA) and sodium citrate (SC) in a controlled environment to form multispike hexaplex-shaped gold nanostructures on a cellulose acetate (CA) paper substrate.
-The reaction conditions were optimized to achieve a uniform distribution of nanostructures, enhancing the sensor's surface area and SERS activity.
+In this process, gold chloride hydrate (HAuCl4) was mixed with ascorbic acid (AA) and sodium citrate (SC) under controlled conditions to produce multispike hexaplex-shaped gold nanostructures on a cellulose acetate (CA) paper substrate.
+The reaction conditions were carefully optimized to achieve a uniform distribution of nanostructures, which significantly enhanced the sensor's surface area and surface-enhanced Raman scattering (SERS) activity.

 The morphology of the gold nanostructures was characterized using scanning electron microscopy (SEM) and transmission electron microscopy (TEM), confirming the formation of distinct multispike features with an average size of approximately 377 nm.
-The SERS performance of the 3D-PHP sensor was evaluated using saliva samples collected from patients diagnosed with lung cancer and benign controls.
-Each saliva sample was directly applied onto the sensor without any pretreatment.
+The SERS performance of the 3D-PHP sensor was evaluated using saliva samples collected from patients diagnosed with lung cancer, as well as benign controls.
+Each saliva sample was directly applied to the sensor without any pretreatment.

 Raman spectra were acquired using a Raman spectrometer equipped with a 785 nm laser.
-The spectral data were analyzed using a logistic regression-based machine learning model to classify the samples into malignant and benign categories.
-Key Raman peaks associated with specific metabolites were identified and correlated with lung cancer presence.
+The spectral data was then analyzed with a logistic regression-based machine learning model, which classified the samples into malignant and benign categories.
+Key Raman peaks associated with specific metabolites were identified and correlated with the presence of lung cancer.

-The model's performance was assessed through metrics such as sensitivity, specificity, and accuracy, providing insights into the sensor's diagnostic capabilities.
-This integration of advanced nanostructures with machine learning techniques demonstrates the potential for rapid, on-site lung cancer screening using non-invasive saliva analysis.
+The model's performance was evaluated using metrics such as sensitivity, specificity, and accuracy, providing valuable insights into the sensor's diagnostic capabilities.

 Results and Discussion

-The results demonstrated that the 3D-PHP sensor exhibited remarkable SERS sensitivity, with the ability to detect specific Raman peaks associated with lung cancer biomarkers in saliva.
-The average sizes of the hexaplex particles were measured to be approximately 377 nm, with protrusions around 69 nm, which contributed to the enhanced surface area and increased interaction with the saliva.
+The results indicated that the 3D-PHP sensor exhibited exceptional SERS sensitivity, successfully detecting specific Raman peaks associated with lung cancer biomarkers in saliva.
+The average size of the hexaplex particles was approximately 377 nm, with protrusions measuring around 69 nm, contributing to an enhanced surface area that increased interaction with saliva.

-The study reported a sensitivity of 91.2%, specificity of 80.2%, and an overall accuracy of 87.5% in distinguishing between malignant and benign samples.
-These findings underscore the sensor's potential as a reliable diagnostic tool for lung cancer.
+The study reported a sensitivity of 91.2 %, a specificity of 80.2 %, and an overall accuracy of 87.5 % in distinguishing malignant samples from benign ones.
+These findings underscore the sensor's potential as a reliable diagnostic tool for lung cancer detection.

 Moreover, the investigation into the most informative Raman peak positions provided insights into the metabolic changes associated with lung cancer, suggesting that the sensor could aid in early-stage diagnosis.
 The ability to classify samples accurately using machine learning techniques indicates a promising direction for future research, potentially leading to the development of more sophisticated diagnostic platforms that can analyze various human biofluids.